aspose-words/Aspose.Words-Products/words/java/redaction/docx/_index.md

 {{< blocks/products/pf/agp/feature-section isGrey="true" >}}

-{{% blocks/products/pf/agp/feature-section-col title="StepsВ to Redact DOCX Files in Java" %}}
+{{% blocks/products/pf/agp/feature-section-col title="Steps to Redact DOCX Files in Java" %}}

 {{% blocks/products/pf/agp/text %}}

- A basicВ documentВ search and replace text in contents, comments or metadata with [Aspose.Words for Java](https://products.aspose.com/words/java) APIs can be done with justВ few lines of code.
+ A basic document search and replace text in contents, comments or metadata with [Aspose.Words for Java](https://products.aspose.com/words/java) APIs can be done with just few lines of code.
 Redact sensitive information through search and replace text in contents, comments or metadata in Word documents.

 {{% /blocks/products/pf/agp/text %}}